alastairlundy/Extensions.Processes/README.md

 ^1 - [Polyfill](https://github.com/SimonCropp/Polyfill) is a dependency only required for .NET Standard 2.0 and 2.1 users.
 [Microsoft.Bcl.HashCode](https://www.nuget.org/packages/Microsoft.Bcl.HashCode) is a dependency only required for .NET Standard 2.0 users.

+## When should I use [ProcessInvoke](https://github.com/alastairlundy/ProcessInvoke) vs [CliInvoke](https://github.com/alastairlundy/CliInvoke)?

+Use _CliInvoke_ **IF any** of the following apply:
+- You want to programatically execute a Cli Application
+- You want to get the output of a Cli Application.
+- You want to Pipe the Input or Output of a Cli Application.

+Use _ProcessInvoke_ **IF ALL** the following apply:
+- You don't care about getting a Process's Standard Output.
+- You're focussed more on starting and/or stopping Processes.
+- You don't need Argument Building or Escaping capabilities

+**Note**: Whilst ProcessInvoke is capable of doing most of what CliInvoke is capable of, they are intended for different use cases.

+CliInvoke internally uses ProcessInvoke but provides additional abstractions around programatically executing programs and is designed specifically for this task.

-## How to install and use ProcessExtensions
+## How to install and use ProcessInvoke
-ProcessExtensions is available on [Nuget](https://nuget.org).
+ProcessInvoke is available on [Nuget](https://nuget.org).

-### Installing ProcessExtensions
+### Installing ProcessInvoke
-ProcessExtensions's packages can be installed via the .NET SDK CLI, Nuget via your IDE or code editor's package interface, or via the Nuget website.
+ProcessInvoke's packages can be installed via the .NET SDK CLI, Nuget via your IDE or code editor's package interface, or via the Nuget website.

 | Package Name                       | Nuget Link                                                                                                | .NET SDK CLI command                                      |
 |------------------------------------|-----------------------------------------------------------------------------------------------------------|-----------------------------------------------------------|
 | AlastairLundy.ProcessInvoke | [AlastairLundy.ProcessInvoke Nuget](https://nuget.org/packages/AlastairLundy.ProcessInvoke) | ``dotnet add package AlastairLundy.ProcessInvoke`` |

 ### Supported Platforms
-ProcessExtensions can be added to any .NET Standard 2.0, .NET Standard 2.1, .NET 8, or .NET 9 supported project.
+ProcessInvoke can be added to any .NET Standard 2.0, .NET Standard 2.1, .NET 8, or .NET 9 supported project.

 The following table details which target platforms are supported for running Processes.